-MFWD101 Excelling in College (2)
+MFWD 101 Excelling in College (2)

 This course will promote excellence in college through sessions on time management, note taking, study skills and test-taking skills.
 Students will set academic goals and establish personal priorities.
-Each student will identify potential majors and actively participate in activities associated with one or more potential major.
+Each student will identify potential majors and actively participate in activities associated with one or more potential majors.
 Prerequisite: Core II status: Students must have placed out of all Developmental Courses

-MFWD102 Introduction to STEM Research (2)
+MFWD 102 Introduction to STEM Research (2)

 This course will introduce the basics of research and educational requirements for a research career.
 Students will learn the basic skills for participation in research and attend research presentations.
 Prerequisite: Permission of Instructor

-MFWD201 STEM Research I (2)
+MFWD 201 STEM Research I (2)

 Students will participate in faculty-led research in the Natural Sciences.
 Students will collect and analyze data.
 A presentation of research progress will be required.
 This course can be used as an elective in the Biology or Chemistry major.
 Prerequisite: MFWD 102 and permission of the instructor.

-MFWD202 STEM Research II (2)
+MFWD 202 STEM Research II (2)

 This course is a continuation of MFWD 201 and will continue the research project.
 Students will apply to present their research on campus during Honors Week and are required to present at a conference appropriate for the discipline.
 This course can be used as an elective in the Biology or Chemistry major.

-Prerequisite: MFWD 201 or permission of the Instructor.
+Prerequisite: MFWD 201 or permission of the instructor.

-MFWD301 Graduate Program Selection (1)
+MFWD 301 Graduate Program Selection (1)

 Scholars are led toward graduate school placement by participating in graduate school workshops; exploring and developing a list of potential graduate programs and making graduate school visits.
-Fall Semester
+(Fall)

-MFWD302 GRE Preparation (3)
+MFWD 302 GRE Preparation (3)

 This course will emphasize test taking skills and timing.
 Verbal and quantitative review sessions will be included.
 Scholars will participate in class activities and take multiple practice exams including a pre- and post-course test.
 Extensive use of recorded sessions, exercises and practice outside of class are required.
-Spring Semester
+(Spring)

-MFWD401 Graduate Application (2)
+MFWD 401 Graduate Application (2)

 Professional socialization will include writing a cover letter to graduate school as well as networking skills through professional meetings and research presentations.
 The research mentor provides support in the preparation of applications to graduate schools.
 Completion of timely application to graduate schools is required.
-Fall
+(Fall)

-MFWD402 Excelling in Graduate School (2)
+MFWD 402 Excelling in Graduate School (2)

 Professional socialization will include mentoring entering scholars in the discipline toward the goal of graduate school entry.
 Completion of workshops on tips and skills for the first year of graduate school will be required.
-Spring

-Prerequisite: MFWD401
+Spring Prerequisite: MFWD401